Embraer Business Jet Charter: Rent high-quality private aircraft

 Cooperation with Boeing in the commercial aircraft segment failed in 2020 after unsuccessful negotiations

-Project "Duet" with Porsche, synchronising the designs of the Embraer Phenom 300E with the 911 Turbo S for a limited special edition
+"Duet" project with Porsche, synchronizing the designs of the Embraer Phenom 300E with the 911 Turbo S for a special limited-edition model

 Winner of the 2020 Private Jet Design Award from "International Yacht & Aviation" for the Phenom 300E

 Company Management: Francisco Gomes Neto (President and CEO)